developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 - TODO start this when time and transfer local progress here.

-## The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert
+## The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert.

 <img src="ultimateSql.PNG" alt="Jpa Course here" width="700"/>